Caring for Tailored by OKA furniture

 • Avoid sitting on the arms or edges of furniture as this may cause distortion.

-• Pushing feet against or on arms may cause damage to the arm or frame.
+• Pushing feet against or placing them on the arms may cause damage to the arms or frame.

 • Please do not allow your furniture to be jumped on as this will damage the springs and frame.